 Attack Reconstruction: Timeline and Mechanics

 Public reporting converges on a narrow timeline.
-On 30 to 31 March 2026, malicious axios versions 1.14.1 and 0.30.4 appeared on npm and propagated through normal dependency resolution flows [1], [3], [4].
-Source reporting attributes the malicious behavior to dependency manipulation rather than direct source tampering in the axios codebase [3], [4].
-The inserted dependency plain-crypto-js@4.2.1 executed an install-time path that launched setup.js during package installation [3], [4].
+Between 30 and 31 March 2026, malicious axios versions 1.14.1 and 0.30.4 appeared on npm and propagated through normal dependency resolution flows [1], [3], [4].
+Nobody tampered with the axios source code itself; the attack pivoted on dependency manipulation [3], [4].
+The inserted dependency plain-crypto-js@4.2.1 launched setup.js during package installation, converting a routine npm install into an execution vector [3], [4].

-Threat reports describe obfuscation in the loader and downstream C2 communication to sfrclak[.]com on port 8000, with staged payload delivery by operating system [3], [4].
-Microsoft and Sophos both document cross-platform payload behavior, including a macOS binary (com.apple.act.mond), a Windows PowerShell stage, and a Linux loader artifact [3], [4].
-Both reports also describe post-execution anti-forensic cleanup behavior that reduced immediate visibility in local package artifacts [3], [4].
+From there, the chain deepens.
+Threat reports describe obfuscation in the loader and downstream C2 communication to sfrclak[.]com on port 8000, with staged payload delivery keyed to the victim’s operating system [3], [4].
+Microsoft and Sophos both document cross-platform payload behaviour: a macOS binary (com.apple.act.mond), a Windows PowerShell stage, and a Linux loader artifact [3], [4].
+Then the trail goes cold.
+Both reports describe post-execution anti-forensic cleanup that scrubbed local package artifacts, reducing immediate visibility for anyone inspecting the install directory after the fact [3], [4].

 Incident Metrics and Citability Snapshot